Randomized algorithms for precise measurement of differentially-private, personalized recommendations

 \subsubsection{Randomized Response}

 Randomized Response (RR) is one of the oldest differentially-private techniques in the literature, dating back to surveys conducted by Warner \citeyearpar{warner1965randomized}.
 The algorithm instructs survey respondents to flip a weighted coin before answering a potentially sensitive question.
 If the coin returns heads, they should answer the question truthfully.
 However, if the coin returns tails, they should select a response uniformly at random from those available.
-Originally developed for the binary-choice, survey setting, it can be easily extended to the personalized recommendation setting where there are $a$ choices (e.g., $a$ pieces of content to choose from) and the ``truth'' is the choice with the highest private score.
+Originally developed for the binary-choice survey setting, it can be easily extended to the personalized recommendation setting where there are $a$ choices (e.g., $a$ pieces of content to choose from) and the ``truth'' is the choice with the highest private score.
 A piece of content with private score, $s_i$, is drawn from the following probability distribution:

-Considered in this light, we see that this algorithm is equivalent to ``epsilon-greedy'' in the bandits and reinforcement learning literature, named as such because with probability $(1-\epsilon_{RL})$ the algorithm ``greedily'' chooses the highest scoring item from a set, while with probability $\epsilon_{RL}$ it explores, choosing an ad from the set uniformly at random.
-The natural link between RR and epsilon-greedy was previously noted by \citep{hannun2019privacy}.
+We observe that this algorithm is equivalent to ``epsilon-greedy'' in the bandits literature, named as such because with probability $(1-\epsilon_{RL})$ the algorithm ``greedily'' chooses the highest scoring item from a set, while with probability $\epsilon_{RL}$ it explores, choosing an ad from the set uniformly at random.
+The link between RR and epsilon-greedy has been noted previously \citep{hannun2019privacy}.
 Note the clash of notations; from here on, we will use $\epsilon$ exclusively to refer to the privacy parameter of differential privacy.